2 immigrant farmworkers arrested after Ben & Jerry’s march

-ST. ALBANS, Vt.
-(AP) — Two immigrant dairy farmworkers have been arrested on immigration charges after marching to the Ben & Jerry’s factory in Vermont to call for better pay and living conditions on farms that provide milk for the ice cream maker.
+MONTPELIER, Vt.
+(AP) — More than two dozen protesters on Monday showed support for two immigrant dairy farmers arrested after marching to a Ben & Jerry’s factory to call for better pay and living conditions on farms that provide milk to the ice cream maker.

-The Vermont Department of Corrections says Yesenia Hernández-Ramos and Esau Peche-Ventura, both from Mexico, are being held.
-The group Migrant Justice says they were arrested Saturday night while returning to the farm where they live and work in Franklin County.
+Mexican immigrants Yesenia Hernandez-Ramos and Esau Peche-Ventura were arrested Saturday and were being held on immigration charges, the Vermont Department of Corrections said.

-An email seeking comment was left with a spokesman for the U.S. Immigration and Customs Enforcement.
+A U.S. Border Patrol spokesman told Vermont Public Radio they were stopped in a routine check a few miles away from the U.S.-Canada border.
+The immigrant rights group Migrant Justice said they were arrested as they were returning to the farm where they work and live in Franklin County.

 Most Read Stories